 When an active IMGate server receives a request, it processes the message according to a defined configuration.

-A basic instant message flow looks like this:
+A basic instant message flow is as follows:

-- User A sends an instant message.
-The MESSAGE request arrives at the PortaSIP dispatching node (1).
+- User A sends a message to user B using a softphone (IM client).
+The MESSAGE request arrives at the PortaSIP dispatching node.

-- Based on the results, IMGate authorizes the message in the billing engine and receives a routing list for further message delivery (3).
+- IMGate authorizes the message in PortaBilling.
+Upon successful authorization, IMGate receives a route list for further message delivery.

-- IMGate checks whether the recipient is registered in the network.
-If he is, IMGate forwards the message to the dispatching node informing it about the route (4).
-If the recipient’s UA is not registered, IMGate stores the message until the recipient’s UA sends the REGISTER request to the PortaSIP processing node.
+- IMGate checks whether the message recipient is registered in the network.
+If so, IMGate forwards the message to the dispatching node informing it about the first route in the route list received at step 3 – this route should be used to deliver the message.
+If the recipient’s IM client is not registered, IMGate stores the message for one hour waiting for the recipient’s IM client to register.

-- IMGate sends accounting records to the billing engine to charge user A for the outgoing message (6).
+- IMGate sends accounting records to PortaBilling to charge user A for the outgoing message.

 Inter-site messaging means that users registered on different geo-redundant installation sites (each with its own PortaSIP cluster configured), can exchange messages with each other.
 If a message recipient is offline or unavailable, the message will be sent to them as soon as they appear online, regardless of which site they are registered on.